whispered1020/VaultCDB/README.md

 Custom cards follow a simple passcode format: `2YYYYSSSSS`, where:
 - `YYYY` is the current year.
 - `SSSSS` is a sequential number assigned to the card within that year, starting from `00001`.

-Cards with passcodes aliased to another within the same year are treated as alternate artworks.